fact-benchmark/factbenchmark/index.md

       cta: Read more
       url: 'how'

-    - title: Alpha trial
+    - title: Trial
-      excerpt: Be part of our alpha trial
+      excerpt: Be part of our phase I trial
       cta: Read more
       url: 'trial'